In this article

 Insights

-A partial payment is any payment that covers less than the full amount owed on one or more invoices.
-To handle it correctly, apply the received funds to the specific invoices the customer meant to pay, keep the unpaid balance open and visible, and record why the payment fell short.
+A partial payment is any payment that covers less than the full amount owed on one or more invoices, and handling it correctly means applying the received funds to the specific invoices the customer meant to pay, keeping the unpaid balance open and visible, and recording why the payment fell short.
 The mistake most teams make is treating a partial payment as a math problem when it is really an intent problem: you need to know what the customer was trying to do before you can apply the cash accurately.
+Get the intent right and the accounting is trivial; get it wrong and you create a misapplied payment that someone has to unwind later.

 This guide explains how partial payments arise, how to apply them step by step, and how to keep them from becoming a backlog of unresolved exceptions.
-For the broader context on receivables, see our Definitive AR Guide.
+Monk handles this automatically as part of its AI-native cash application, reaching a 95% match rate, and for the broader context, our overview of what accounts receivable automation covers is a useful starting point.

 StepActionWhy it matters